 Health and Happiness - 20 credits

-Exploring the importance of health and well-being in education for all will be a key factor in identifying concepts that affect the emotional and social development of children and young people.
-With well-being as the central theme, the skills for communication and critical thinking will be developed alongside to support learning.
+Exploring the importance of health and well-being in education for all is a key factor in identifying concepts that affect the emotional and social development of children and young people.
+Alongside well-being as the central theme, the skills for communication and critical thinking are developed to support learning.

 Creative Learning - 20 credits